tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

 {{< hint info >}}

-**Idea**: develop a very simple (mocked) service which allows to retrieve and store from a repository blog posts, performing checks on the content and author before the actual storage.
+**Idea**: develop a very simple (mocked) service that allows retrieving and storing from a repository blog posts, performing checks on the content and author before the actual storage.

 {{< /hint >}}